boneskull/declutter/README.md

   --help, -h  Show help                                                [boolean]
 ```

-## API

-`declutter` exports a single function which accepts two parameters; the first is the directory to operate on, and the second is an options object corresponding to the CLI's flags.

 ## Config File Syntax

 To configure declutter, you want to create a `.declutter` file in the directory you want decluttered.
 This is a [YAML](https://en.wikipedia.org/wiki/Yaml) file, FWIW.